go-smart/dockerlaunch/docs/installation.rst

         - `python-daemon <https://github.com/go-smart/python-daemon>`_ (Go-Smart version)
         - docker-py

-These may be installed using:
+These may be installed using (Ubuntu):

 .. code-block:: bash